 In order to be patented, the invention must be novel, inventive and suitable for industrial application.

 An invention is basically know-how that the inventor does not want to disclose until they have filed a patent application.
 However, how can you negotiate with future financial or business partners without disclosure?
-By storing your idea in a BIP SXM i-Envelope, you can prove that you invented a technical product or process first.
+By storing your idea in a BIP SXM i-Envelope, you can prove that you had the idea at the date of filing.
 The BIP SXM i-Envelope issues a date stamp and, unless you choose to make it public, remains closed to third parties.
 You can, for example, mention the number of your i-Envelope in a non-disclosure agreement (NDA).
 This will give you the possibility to negotiate more freely with financial or business partners.
 If a potential partner discloses your invention, you will be in a better position to prove that they breached the non-disclosure agreement.

 Do not disclose your invention until you have filed a patent application!
 If you reveal your invention to the public too early, it will no longer be considered novel and will become unpatentable.

 What is the practical advantage?

 A patent (in Dutch: ‘octrooi’) gives you the opportunity to prevent others from commercially exploiting your technical invention without your permission.
 If you are able to challenge infringement, this could eventually lead to a monopoly on the invention.

 A patent is valid for a maximum of twenty years.

 All patents contain information on the applicant and inventor, along with a description of the invention.
 All patents all over the world are used to describe innovative products and processes.
 This allows users to find answers to such questions as: